 Barbecana also has a commitment to customer service.
 We listen to customers’ concerns and these form the basis of much of our ongoing development schedule.

 Full Monte schedule risk analysis software is affordable, fast, and easy-to-use.
 Full Monte uses Monte Carlo simulation.
 With Full Monte, you’ll be able to better understand the impact of uncertainty on your ability to meet project objectives.
-Full Monte is affordable and integrates seamlessly with Microsoft Project 2007 and above.

 Schedule Inspector is Barbecana’s schedule validation software.
 Schedule Inspector is the fast and easy way to improve schedule quality by identifying potential problems in your Microsoft Project (2007 and above) schedule.
 Schedule Inspector is flexible; you need perform only those tests you think are appropriate, and most tests can be customized.
 Supported tests include all those in the Defense Contract Management Agency’s 14-point schedule assessment guide.